alemunozv25/terraform-vpc-base/README.md

 # Setting up the AWS configuration
-Make sure that AWS authentication and authorization has been configured either in AWS_CONFIGURE or AWS_CONFIG.
+Make sure that AWS authentication and authorization has been configured either in AWS_CREDENTIALS or AWS_CONFIG.

-# Settings up
+# Execute terraform commands
 Make sure that terraform has been properly configured.

 Use the next commands to initialize, plan and later apply the terraform changes